 Trick-Or-Treat Family Fun

 Treat Street: Front Range Village hosts Treat Street on Oct.
-23 from 2 to 4 p.m.
+21 from 2 to 4 p.m.
 Come dressed in your favorite costume for an afternoon of free, spooktacular fun.
 While supplies last, children 12 and under will enjoy Trick-or-Treating, festive music with School of Rock Fort Collins, face painting, and score Treat Street swag bags on the main street.
-Also, don’t forget your pets!
-A pet costume contest will take place in The Dog Park from 2:30 to 3:30 p.m.

 Harvest Family Fun and Pumpkin Patches

 Pumpkins on Parade: The Gardens on Spring Creek is once again hosting its fun-for-all-ages celebration of Halloween and the harvest with Pumpkins on Parade, Oct.
-21-24.
+19-22.
 From 6-9 p.m. each evening, enjoy a community carved pumpkin contest, hundreds of pumpkins and gourds arranged across The Gardens in artistic displays and fun and festive activities for the whole family.
 Costumes are encouraged!
 This event is candy-free as part of the Teal Pumpkin Project.
 A. variety of food trucks will offer food and festive, kid-friendly games like pumpkin bowling, a magician, and the Colorado State University Bug Zoo.
-Buy tickets in advance online.
+Buy tickets in advance online starting Sept.
+7.

 Harvest Extravaganza: Here are a few of our favorite local pumpkin patches and farms offering all sorts of fall family fun: